-In 18/19 the Retail Non-household costs continue to be minimal following Retail separation.
-Some costs, such as Development Services costs continue to be attributed to Retail Non-Household as agreed with OFWAT .
+In 19/20 the Retail Non-household costs continue to be minimal following Retail separation.
+Some costs, such as Development Services costs continue to be attributed to Retail Non-Household as agreed with OFWAT.
+At present we recover the cost of this work through Developer Contributions.